Mechanical Engineering BEng

 Facilities

-The Diamond is home to specialist facilities such as our engineering applications workshop, structures and dynamics laboratory, and thermodynamics and mechanics laboratory.
-This means you'll directly apply what you’ve learnt in lectures to lab sessions, which will help you to put theory into practice.
+You’ll be using industry standard equipment and will be able to directly apply what you’ve learnt in lectures to lab sessions, helping you to put theory into practice.
 Alongside teaching and study spaces, the Diamond is also home to iForge – the UK's first student-led makerspace.

 University rankings